SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 involved in, directly or indirectly, most adventures the character goes on.
 Just about everything bad that happens to the character would please the Enemy -- and he is probably responsible for a lot of them.

 Restrictions/Notes: Enemy (R3) is a very powerful, and very important, Disadvantage.
 Many beginning gamemasters might not want to go to the trouble of creating and constantly maintaining a villain or group of villains relating to the character -- but others will enjoy it.
 Talk to your gamemaster about this option before you select it.

-Hindrance (R1 or more)
+### Hindrance (R1 or more) ###

-The character has a minor physical or mental handicap that makes certain actions more diﬃcult.
+The character has a minor physical or mental handicap that makes certain actions more difficult.
 The Hindrance could be a permanent physical injury, a particular mental block regarding certain types of activities, a limitation innate to the character’s species, or the result of age.
-The player and the gamemaster should work out some sort of aﬄiction and then choose a group of related skills that get diﬃculty modiﬁers totaling +3.
-Some examples of sets of three skills getting a +1 modiﬁer to the diﬃculty of each include:
+The player and the gamemaster should work out some sort of aﬄiction and then choose a group of related skills that get difficulty modiﬁers totaling +3.
+Some examples of sets of three skills getting a +1 modiﬁer to the difficulty of each include:

-Bad Knee: acrobatics, climb/jump, running
+* Bad Knee: acrobatics, climb/jump, running

-Rude: bargain, con, persuasion
+* Rude: bargain, con, persuasion

-23

-Chapter 2

-Trick Shoulder: climb/jump, melee combat, throwing
+* Trick Shoulder: climb/jump, melee combat, throwing

-Uncoordinated: acrobatics, melee combat, sleight of hand
+* Uncoordinated: acrobatics, melee combat, sleight of hand

-Unobservant: investigation, languages, search
+* Unobservant: investigation, languages, search

 The players may use this Disadvantage to restrict one form of their characters’ movement.
-A two-meter reduction in one form of movement (running, swimming, jumping, or climbing) is equivalent to a +1 diﬃculty modiﬁer, so a player could take a small movement restriction along with diﬃculty modiﬁers to skills.
+A two-meter reduction in one form of movement (running, swimming, jumping, or climbing) is equivalent to a +1 difficulty modiﬁer, so a player could take a small movement restriction along with difficulty modiﬁers to skills.
 The minimum movement rate for a character is one meter.

 Characters with a native environment requiring an alternative means of movement other than walking (such as swimming or burrowing) may take one rank of Hindrance: Atypical Move to represent the inability to walk or jump.
 Instead, the character uses his base Move to represent his base swimming or burrowing Move.
 Thus, a water-dwelling character without legs and with this type of Hindrance would have a swimming Move of 10 (instead of 5), could not walk, and would be limited in the kind of jumping he could perform.

 Players who wish to reduce their characters’ damage resistance total (to represent delicate physical natures) may take a -1 modiﬁer to that total for each rank in this Disadvantage.

 Restrictions/Notes: Players may use specializations -- with gamemaster approval.
 Three specializations that the gamemaster thinks the player might have to use reasonably often (like investigation: ﬁnd clues or ﬁrearms: energy weapons) could substitute for one general skill.
 Hindrance (R1) can be selected several times, as long as the gamemaster thinks it appropriate.
-Since it is very much the counterpart to the Skill
-Bonus Special Ability, additional restrictions and notes can be related to the ones found there.
-Each additional rank in Hindrance increases the total diﬃculty modiﬁer by +3, which may affect the few skills in a Rank 1 group or can increase the number of skills covered by the Hindrance.
+Since it is very much the counterpart to the Skill Bonus Special Ability, additional restrictions and notes can be related to the ones found there.
+Each additional rank in Hindrance increases the total difficulty modiﬁer by +3, which may affect the few skills in a Rank 1 group or can increase the number of skills covered by the Hindrance.

-Infamy (R1)
+### Infamy (R1) ###

-The character is about as well known as a character with Fame
-(R1), but for different reasons.
+The character is about as well known as a character with Fame (R1), but for different reasons.
 The odds of being recognized are the same as for Fame (R1), but the reaction is quite different.
-The character experiences hostility, prejudice, and intentional slights -- in game mechanic terms, the character should have the diﬃculty of all interactions increased by at least +3.
+The character experiences hostility, prejudice, and intentional slights -- in game mechanic terms, the character should have the difficulty of all interactions increased by at least +3.

 Restrictions/Notes: There is a reason for this negative attention.
-Either the character did something, is accused of having done something, or is suspected of having done something not particularly pleasant, or

-24

-the character has, through other strange circumstances, earned a “bad rep.” Sometimes, this Infamy will help the character -- but it shouldn’t help too much.
+Either the character did something, is accused of having done something, or is suspected of having done something not particularly pleasant, or the character has, through other strange circumstances, earned a "bad rep." Sometimes, this Infamy will help the character -- but it shouldn’t help too much.
 If the character has a combination of Fame and Infamy (by selecting both options), then maybe he’s earned a reputation like Wyatt Earp or Jesse James in the Old Terran Old West -- certain people